env-interop/interface/README-RESEARCH.md

 #### Loader Errors

-Most projects throw an exception if when the environment file is not found or is not readable; two allow suppressing the exception.
+Most projects throw an exception when the environment file is not found or is not readable; two allow suppressing the exception.
 Other projects report failure without using exceptions.